jariperttunen/HowTo/MacPorts.md

 ## Apple M1 processor
 MacPorts ports for the new M1 processor seem to be under construction.
 You may try Rosetta 2.
 The workaround is to first [create a Rosetta Terminal](https://dev.to/courier/tips-and-tricks-to-setup-your-apple-m1-for-development-547g) and then install MacPorts.
-MacPorts should install Intel versions of ports that are run through Rosetta 2.
+Rosetta Terminal should compel MacPorts to install Intel versions of ports that are run through Rosetta 2.

 ## MacPorts migrations
 Major system change (e.g. macOS Catalina to macOS Big Sur, Intel to Apple M1 silicon) requires